Leadership in the Age of AI

 Key points

-• Boards are racing to adopt AI faster than they can govern it — 43% have put AI adoption at the front of their strategic agenda, but only 13% have a director with AI expertise.
+• Boards are racing to adopt AI faster than they can govern it: 43% have put AI adoption at the front of their strategic agenda, yet only 13% have a director with AI expertise.

 • The biggest blind spot is not future AI strategy.
-It is current AI: only 37% of boards have audited how their own people are already using it.
+It is current AI: only 37% of boards have audited how their own people are already using these tools.

-• Australian boards reach for restriction (61% restrict employee AI use) where they should be building capability — governing AI by banning it instead of understanding it.
+• Australian boards reach for restriction (61% restrict employee AI use) where they should be building capability, governing AI by banning it rather than understanding it.

 • Before approving the next AI investment, a board should be able to answer three questions.
 Most cannot.

-Before your board approves another AI investment, it should be able to answer three questions — and most boards cannot answer any of them with confidence.
-Not because directors are not capable, but because the questions are about the organisation's own readiness, not the technology, and that is the part no vendor deck covers.
-The board's job in Phase Three is not to pick the right tool.
+Before your board approves another AI investment, it should be able to answer three questions, and most boards cannot answer any of them with confidence.
+Not because directors lack capability, but because the questions are about the organisation's own readiness rather than the technology, and that is the part no vendor deck covers.
+The board's job now is not to pick the right tool.
 It is to know whether the organisation underneath the tool can actually hold it.
+That job belongs to what I call Phase Three.
+Phase One was the Age of Effort: work hard, get a little more, linear growth.
+Phase Two was the Age of Scale: build once, sell to millions, exponential growth.
+Phase Three is the Age of Acceleration: output decoupled from human effort almost entirely, the phase AI unlocks.
+In that phase, the constraint moves from the machine to the people governing it.

 I sit in these rooms.
 The mood is rarely complacency.
-It is a quiet, capable anxiety — directors who built their careers on judgement, now governing a technology moving faster than their forecasting horizon.
-The honest ones say it plainly: we are approving things we do not fully understand.
-These three questions are how you close that gap.
+It is a quiet, capable anxiety: directors who built their careers on judgement, now governing a technology that moves faster than their forecasting horizon.
+The candid ones say it plainly.
+We are approving things we do not fully understand.
+These three questions are how a board closes that gap.

 Question one: do we actually know where AI is already being used?

 Start here, because this is the question that exposes the real risk.
-Most boards are looking forward — at the next platform, the next pilot — while AI is already woven through their operations, unmonitored.
-Only 37% of boards have audited how their employees are actually using AI, according to the 2025 Diligent Institute and Governance Institute of Australia survey.
+Most boards are looking forward, at the next platform, the next pilot, while AI is already woven through their operations, unmonitored.
+Only 37% of boards have audited how their employees are actually using AI, according to the 2025 Diligent Institute and Governance Institute of Australia survey (Diligent Institute is the research arm of the board-software firm Diligent; the Governance Institute represents company secretaries and governance professionals).
 Which means roughly two in three boards are governing an AI footprint they cannot see.

+And the footprint runs higher up the building than most directors assume.
+In UpGuard's State of Shadow AI 2025 report, more than 80% of workers said they use AI tools their employer has not approved, and it was executives who showed the highest levels of regular use (shadow AI is the term for AI tools adopted by staff without IT or board sign-off).
 This is the inversion most directors miss.
 The exposure is not in the formal initiative with the steering committee and the risk register.
-It is in the marketing manager pasting customer data into a consumer chatbot, the analyst shipping a model's output into a board paper without checking it, the quiet accretion of tools no one approved.
+It is in the marketing manager pasting customer data into a consumer chatbot, the analyst shipping a model's output into a board paper unchecked, the quiet accretion of tools no one approved.
 You cannot govern what you have not mapped.
-Before you fund the next thing, commission an honest audit of the AI already in the building — and its risk profile.
-Most boards discover they are further in, and more exposed, than they thought.
+Before you fund the next thing, commission an honest audit of the AI already in the building, and the risk that travels with it.
+Most boards discover they sit further in, and more exposed, than they had assumed.

 A board cannot oversee what it does not understand, and the literacy numbers are stark.
 Only 13% of Australian boards have appointed a director with AI expertise, and just 21% require directors to undergo AI training.
-Compare that with Asian boards, which are more than twice as likely to recruit an AI-skilled director (28%).
-The capability is not on most Australian boards yet.
+Compare that with Asian boards, which prove more than twice as likely to recruit an AI-skilled director (28%).
+The capability is not yet on most Australian boards.

 And here is the reflex that gives the gap away.
-Australian boards are more than twice as likely as their Asian counterparts to restrict employee AI use — 61% versus 30%.
-When a board does not understand a technology, it reaches for the lever it knows: control.
+Australian boards are more than twice as likely as their Asian counterparts to restrict employee AI use: 61% versus 30%.
+When a board does not understand a technology, it reaches for the lever it knows, which is control.
 It bans.
-But restriction is not governance; it is the absence of it.
-It drives AI use underground, where it cannot be seen or managed, and it forfeits the upside to competitors who chose to build capability instead.
+But restriction is not governance; it is the absence of governance.
+It drives AI use underground, beyond sight and beyond management, and it forfeits the upside to competitors who chose to build capability instead.
 Governing AI by banning it is like governing the internet in 1998 by blocking it.
+Literacy is also becoming a legal duty, not only a good idea: under Article 4 of the European Union's AI Act, in force since February 2025, every organisation that deploys AI must ensure its staff reach a sufficient level of AI literacy (the AI Act is the EU's landmark law regulating artificial intelligence).
 The question is not whether to allow AI.
-It is whether your board has the literacy to oversee it well — and if not, how fast you are going to build it.
+It is whether your board holds the literacy to oversee it well, and if not, how fast you intend to build that literacy.

 Ready to act on it?